Esri/arcgis-maps-sdk-toolkit-qt/augmentedreality/README.md

 Android 7.0 64-bit (armv8) is the minimum requirement.
 32-bit (armv7) is not supported.
 Devices must support ARCore.
 For details about using ARCore, please refer to [Google's documentation](https://developers.google.com/ar/).

-The latest ArcGIS Runtime SDK for Qt is required to use this toolkit component.
+The latest ArcGIS Maps SDK for Qt is required to use this toolkit component.

-## Creating a new AR app using ArcGIS Runtime AR toolkit
+## Creating a new AR app using ArcGIS Maps AR toolkit

 ### Creating a new C++ app